Hemswell Cliff: History

-By mid-2008 there was no longer RAF presence on the site, which became civilian.
+By mid-2008 there was no longer an RAF presence on the site, which became civilian.
 The site's old H-Block buildings contains an antique centre, shops, a garden centre, hairdresser, used book shop and cafés.

 The RAF sold the community centre (originally built as the Sergeants' Mess) in 2009 but it remained unused until 2021 when the Broadcast Engineering Conservation Group, a charity, bought it.
 They began to repair 12 years of decay and started to create the Broadcast Engineering Museum.
 The group held its first public open days in September 2022.